 The decrease in minimum feed-in tariffs is mainly due to recent decreases in wholesale electricity prices that are expected to continue into 2021-22.

-Starting 1 June 2021, retailers will have to notify their solar customers of annual feed-in tariff rate changes at least five business days before the changes take effect.
-This is to ensure there is a fair and common approach to notifying solar customers about changes to the minimum feed-in tariff.
+Since 1 June 2021, retailers must notify their solar customers of annual feed-in tariff rate changes at least five business days before the changes happen.
+This gives solar customers certainty they will be told about changes to the minimum feed-in tariff before they happen.

 Feedback from stakeholders